Susmit-Ullas/Chat-Bot/README.md

 Contributions are always welcome!

-If you find any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please feel free to create an issue.
+I will respond to it as soon as possible.

 ## License